-Anders co-authored the editorial with Orit Kaidar-Person, MD, a clinical fellow in the UNC School of Medicine Department of Radiation Oncology, and Timothy M. Zagar, MD, a UNC Lineberger member and assistant professor in the UNC School of Medicine Department of Radiation Oncology.
+Anders co-authored the editorial with Orit Kaidar-Person, MD, a clinical fellow in the UNC School of Medicine Department of Radiation Oncology, anda UNC Lineberger member and assistant professor in the UNC School of Medicine Department of Radiation Oncology.

 “Patients who got whole-brain radiotherapy had better intracranial control for a longer period of time, but that came at a cost of worse quality of life and worse neurocognition during the time that they were progression free, and it did not affect survival,” Anders said of the study findings.

 In further support of their position, the authors cited the American Society of Radiation Oncology's 2014 recommendation that whole-brain radiation should not be routinely added to stereotactic radiosurgery for patients with a limited number of brain metastasis, and noted that many radiation oncologists in the modern era consider stereotactic surgery to be standard of care for patients with less than three brain metastasis.